 Day 3: Gorilla tracking and Cultural exposure

-After an early breakfast you will go to the park headquarters where you will be briefed by the guides before you begin the search in the thick Bwindi forest for the giant gorillas.
-Bwindi Impenetrable forest National Park is renowned for its impressive mountain gorillas, although it is unpredictable for how long you will track before finding them since it all depends on their movement.
+After an early breakfast, you will go to the park headquarters where you will be briefed by the guides before you begin the search in the thick Bwindi forest for the giant gorillas.
+Bwindi Impenetrable forest National Park is renowned for its impressive mountain gorillas, although it is unpredictable how long you will track them before finding them since it all depends on their movement.

 Day 4: Travel to Lake Bunyonyi

 You will, after breakfast drive to Lake Bunyonyi.
 The lake is said to be the second deepest lake in Africa and one of the most beautiful places in western Uganda.
 It is also one of the few places in the country where it is considered safe to swim as it is bilharzia free.
 The journey takes 6-7 hours and you will have your lunch enroute.
 Dinner and overnight will be at one of the many lodges near the lake.